scotcoin/czarblockd/docs/API.rst

 wallet IDs
 ^^^^^^^^^^^

-An individual Counterwallet user needs a way to identify themselves to ``counterblockd`` for things like storing and retrieving their wallet preferences data, and more.
+An individual Counterwallet user needs a way to identify themselves to ``czarblockd`` for things like storing and retrieving their wallet preferences data, and more.

 For this purpose, we define the concept of a wallet ID, which is simply the user's Counterwallet 12-word password,